pinohu/DYNASTY/empire-bible/EMPIRE_BIBLE_MASTER_INDEX.md

-# The Legacy Codex: Master Index
+﻿# The Legacy Codex: Master Index

 ## Introduction

 Welcome to the **The Legacy Codex**.
 This is the comprehensive operating manual for building, managing, and preserving a multi-generational family empire.
-It is designed to guide [Your Family] for the next 365 years.
+It is designed to guide the Xavier Family for the next 365 years.

 **Total Scope:** 10 Volumes | 18 Books | 54+ Chapters | ~1,500+ Pages